ordercloud-api/ordercloud-javascript-sdk/docs/Orders.md

 <a name="ListApprovals"></a>
 # **ListApprovals**
-> ListOrderApproval ListApprovals(buyerID, orderID, opts)
+> ListOrderApproval ListApprovals(direction, orderID, opts)